 Each of our directors shall hold office until the expiration of his or her term and his or her successor shall have been elected and qualified, or until his or her office is otherwise vacated.
+At each annual general meeting one-third of the directors for the time being (or, if their number is not a multiple of three, the number nearest to but not greater than one-third) shall retire from office by rotation.
+A retiring director shall be eligible for re-election.
 All of our executive officers are appointed by and serve at the discretion of our board of directors.
-Our directors may be removed from office by an ordinary resolution of shareholders.
+Our directors may be removed from office by a special resolution of shareholders.
 In addition, a director will be removed from office automatically if, among other things, the director (i) becomes bankrupt or makes any arrangement or composition with his creditors; (ii) dies or is found to be or becomes of unsound mind; (iii) resigns by notice in writing to our company; (iv) without special leave of absence from our board of directors, is absent from three consecutive meetings of the board and the board resolves that his office be vacated; (v) is prohibited by law from being a director; or (vi) is removed from office pursuant to any other provisions of our post-IPO memorandum and articles of association.
 The compensation of our directors is determined by the board of directors.
 There is no mandatory retirement age for directors.